JASFramework/Best-Apps-Websites-and-More/README.md

 *I love music and trying new things!
 Try these.*

+[Audacity](https://www.audacityteam.org/) - A free sound editor.
+I use it to make LOFI music.
+I have failed to make a good song so far. :(

 [Muse Score 3](https://musescore.org/en) - Opensource, powerful and free music composition editor.
 ___